healthsites/hdx-scraper/README.md

 The full process for getting the key is well documented in the [HDX API repository](https://github.com/OCHA-DAP/hdx-python-api) : Usage -> Getting started -> Obtaining your API Key.

 ### Healthsites.io API Key
-Obtain you API key from Healthsites.io and add it to the `.env` file
+Obtain you API key from [Healthsites.io](https://healthsites.io) and add it to the `.env` file

 ### Running the script
-Open a terminal and execute the following command
+Open a terminal and execute the following command (it takes ages, so wrap it into `screen` or similar)

 ```shell
 python main.py